LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

 ## About Me
 Hello!
-I'm <span style="color: blue;">[Leah]</span>, a dedicated software developer and data analyst based in Washington.
+I'm Leah, a dedicated software developer and data analyst based in Washington.
 I am excited to showcase my work in this portfolio.

 With a background in Biology, I returned to university to develop skills in technology.
 My interest in software development is driven by a desire to tackle challenging problems in healthcare, science, and AI research.

 Beyond coding, I find balance and inspiration in gardening, 3D printing, and birdwatching.
 I am enthusiastic about connecting with potential employers and collaborators who share my passions.

 ## Projects
-<span style="color: blue;">[DEV160 Repository]</span> – Collection of small scripts written to learn Python.
+DEV160 Repository – Collection of small scripts written to learn Python.
 **Link**: [Repository Link]( https://github.com/gitplants/Dev160)

 ## Skills –